8 Best Things to Do in Cozumel, Mexico

 Cozumel is one of Mexico’s busiest cruise ports, often receiving as many as 20,000 passengers a day during the winter high season.
 This traffic makes it necessary for the tiny, 28-mile isle to have three ports.
 It also means the scene is pretty hectic: Picture crowds of cruisers shopping for trinkets, or piling on buses to head to various excursions, from snorkeling and golfing on the island itself to touring ruins on the mainland.

 Despite all the choices, some visitors never leave San Miguel’s main downtown area with its abundance of shops, restaurants, and bars, as well as the Plaza del Sol zocalo, where you can often hear live mariachi music.
 Best of all, you’ll have ample time to check it out, since many ships remain in port until 7 pm, and some even stay until 10 pm.
+Here's our list of what you need to check out at the Cozumel cruise port to experience everything this popular port has to offer.

 Breakfast: Palmeras – Sure, you can find an “American” breakfast at this spot right across from the Cozumel ferry dock, but look around at the plates of the local patrons and chances are you’ll be intrigued to order Mexican fare instead.
 A popular choice: motuleños, two fried eggs on crisp tortillas topped with refried beans, ranchera sauce, cheese, and served with fried plantains.